xtdb/xtdb/docs/schema.md

 **Triplets are the most expressive model, but documents easier to reason about for the user.**

+**Note: we're not talking about large binary documents here, just different vays of reasoning about entities.**

 ### Scalar Types and Indexing

 The scalar types can be assumed to be normal values or references to